Kaushik075/Product--LED-Growth-Analysis/README.md

 ### Why `dim_funnel_stage` exists

-`event_type` in `fact_user_events` is a system value (e.g. `feature_adoption`), not a presentation-ready label, and it carries no inherent ordering.
+`event_type` in `fact_user_events` is a system value (e.g. `feature_use`), not a presentation-ready label, and it carries no inherent ordering.
 Rather than hardcode display logic into the fact table or a report-side transform, `dim_funnel_stage` holds the natural key, a clean `stage_label`, and an explicit `sort_order` — keeping the fact table an unopinionated record of what happened, while giving the dashboard a proper dimension to join against for labeling and ordering.

 ### Relationships